fimonsuglsang/aucolr/README.md

 ## Functions

 The main function is *picker*.
-This takes a character vector containing lower-case names of the AU colors, and returns a character vector of the corresponding  hex codes.
+This takes a character vector containing names of the AU colors, and returns a character vector of the corresponding  hex codes.
 By default, this function returns a single code for AU blue.